RamiyaSivakumar/FinalProjectDelivery/README.md

 ```{r}
 summary(lcpm)
 ```
 Some genes are lowly expressed and do not contribute to the statistical analysis in a meaningful manner.
+These are genes that are lowly expressed in both of the data groups.
 To understand the ratio of these genes the following line is run:
 ```{r}
 table(rowSums(x$counts==0)==9)
 ```